akshay5995/powerbi-report-component/README.md

 ### useReport (available from v2.1.1)

-Provides a more find grained approach for embedding. (where you're in control)
+Provides a more fine grained approach for embedding. (where you're in control)

 ```javascript
 import React, { useEffect, useRef } from 'react';